MozillaFoundation/mozfest-plaza/STRUCTURES.md

   - e.g. `ref = pretalx/type/1234`
   - e.g. `ref = tito/email/[sha1 hash of the email]`

+### Meta layer

+With the Taxonomy / Label relationship, custom organisation systems can be deployed for different conferences.
+A Taxonomy can be any classification to organise things by, like a Category, Theme or Tag.
+Then a Taxonomy has Labels which are the allowed values within that classification, e.g. a specific theme like AI or Agriculture or a session format like Debate or Keynote

 ## Pretalx integration

-Records pulled from pretalx will have their `metadata.ref` set based on the type of record it came from, so that they can be updated in the future to provide consistency.
+Records pulled from pretalx will have their `metadata.ref` set based on the type of record it came from, so that they can be updated in the future to provide consistency. e.g. `pretalx/submission/3389FV` or `pretalx/type/5838`

 **Sessions** come from [Pretalx submissions](https://pretalx.com/orga/event/mozilla-festival-2025/submissions/)